Vision

 How do environments shape behavior?

-Space is not passive.
-Every spatial decision is a behavioral decision.
 The height of a ceiling changes how people think.
 The texture of a material changes how they feel.
 The arrangement of rooms changes how they interact.
-Most buildings are designed for appearance, not for the people inside them.
-Spaces designed with psychological precision — beauty, proportion, natural light, material honesty — produce measurably different human outcomes.
+Most buildings are designed for how they look, not for what they do to the people inside them, and I think that's backwards.
+Proportion, natural light, and honest materials aren't luxuries; they're behavioral levers.

 03